 Thousands of patients suffer and die each year due to doctor malpractice.
 A study by Johns Hopkins Medicine found that the third most common cause of death in the U.S. is medical errors.
 Doctors rarely admit to committing a medical error.
 And some doctors, who may be leaning towards admitting an error, might be scared of violating a cooperation clause found in their medical malpractice insurance.
 Likewise, for plenty of doctors, their insurance providers prohibit them from admitting that they committed a medical error.

-The problem is that doctors do commit medical errors that could sometimes be fatal to patients.
-If you or a loved one sustained injuries due to a doctor’s negligent actions, you have the legal right to pursue compensation through a medical malpractice claim.
+Unfortunately, doctors do commit medical errors that could sometimes be fatal to patients.
+If you or a loved one sustained injuries due to a doctor’s negligent actions, you are entitled to pursue compensation through a medical malpractice claim.

 Doctors are negligent when they commit something wrong or fail to carry out certain things that other reasonable doctors would have done in similar circumstances.

 For example, most medical errors occur due to these negligent actions:

 All jurisdictions have legal rules that specify deadlines for settling different kinds of injury claims or suing negligent parties.
 When you miss this deadline, you automatically forfeit your legal right to pursue compensation for your losses.
 The medical malpractice statute of limitations can be complex, since the deadline could greatly differ based on a particular case’s circumstances.